feichtenhofer/Detect-Track/README.md

     1. `rfcn_test();` to test the image-based **D**etection network.
     1. `rfcn_test_vid();` to test the video-based **D**etection & **T**acking network with 2 frames at a time.
     1. `rfcn_test_vid_multiframe();` to test the video-based **D**etection & **T**acking network with 3 frames at a time.
-- Moreover, we provide multiple testing network definitions that can be used for interesting experiments, for examüple
+- Moreover, we provide multiple testing network definitions that can be used for interesting experiments, for examÃ¼ple
     - `test_track.prototxt` is the most simple form of **D&T** testing
     - `test_track_reg.prototxt` is a **D&T** version that additionally regresses the tracking boxes before performing the ROI tracking.
 Therefore, this procedure produces tracks that tightly encompass the underlying objects, whereas the above function tracks the proposal region (and therefore also the background area).
-    - `test_track_regcls.prototxt` is a **D&T** version that additionally classifies the tracked region and computes the detection confidence as the mean of the detection score from the current frame as well as the detection score of the tracked region in the next frame.
+    - `test_track_regcls.prototxt` is a **D&T** version that additionally classifies the tracked region and computes the detection confidence as the mean of the detection score from the current frame, as well as the detection score of the tracked region in the next frame.
 Therefore, this method produces better results, especially if the temporal distance between the frames becomes larger and more complementary information can be integrated from the tracked region

 ## Results on ImageNet VID
-* The networks are trained as decribed in the paper; i.e. on an intersection of the [ImageNet](http://image-net.org/) object detection from video (VID) dataset which contains 30 classes in 3862 training and and the [ImageNet](http://image-net.org/) object detection (DET) dataset (only using the data from the 30 VID classes).
+* The networks are trained as decribed in the paper; i.e. on an intersection of the [ImageNet](http://image-net.org/) object detection from video (VID) dataset which contains 30 classes in 3862 training videos and and the [ImageNet](http://image-net.org/) object detection (DET) dataset (only using the data from the 30 VID classes).
 Validation results on the  555 videos of ImageNet VID validation are shown below.

 | <sub>Method</sub>| <sub>Backbone net</sub> | <sub>test method</sub> |    <sub>mAP (in %)</sub>  |